VictoriaRaven/Legal-Studies-IRAC-Python-Generator/README.md

 ## Information

 This Project is a Python GUI application of a IRAC Tort Law Generator.
 This uses the import of Tkinter (GUI: Graphical User Interface) library for Python and the Python Dictionary method through the law.txt file uploaded.
 The user can input the data and then it will generate a simplistic IRAC paragph format based on the user input and laws.
 The GUI can also allow the user to search a law to make sure that the Rule part of the IRAC can be included in the analysis.
+I will gradually update this throughout my studies at UMGC.

 ### Contact